tehomic/blog/docs/_posts/2026-04-11-climate-change.markdown

 The real and deadly climate change dynamic of our times is the greenhouse gas blanket that blocks heat radiation out of the atmosphere and into space.
 The heat-trapping effect blocks or slows down the release of heat from the land which then leaks heat into the ocean.

 There is one feature of environmental degradation that is not properly addressed by current climate change scientific analysis.
 That is deforestation and devegetation.
-The destructive result creates uncovered ground that provides the condition for 'solar heat storage'.
+The destructive result creates uncovered ground that provides the condition for solar heat storage in the soil.
 When uncovered ground is exposed to direct sunlight it absorbs solar energy until clouds or the evening sky allows the land to release heat which radiates back into the atmosphere.

 #### Google search : <b1>Does uncovered ground store solar energy and then release it during the night?</b1>